kasperisager/php-dockerized/README.md

 ## Getting started

 To install Vagrant LNPP, simply download or clone the repo and do a `vagrant up`.
-You might want to grap a coffee as provisioning the box can take a little while.
+You might want to grab a coffee as provisioning the box can take a little while.

 ### Server blocks